 Reheating Sausage Stuffing

-Cover the casserole dish with aluminum foil, and bake at 325ºF for 10-15 minutes or until completely warm (it will take longer to reheat larger quantities of stuffing).
-This will come in super handy for those leftover Thanksgiving meals 😀
+Cover with foil and bake at 325ºF for 10-15 minutes or until completely warm (it will take longer to reheat larger quantities of stuffing).

 - 1 lb. ground mild Italian sausage

 - 3.5 tablespoons olive oil divided

 - 1 large sweet potato cut into half-inch cubes (skin on)